Frequently Asked Questions About Advanced Diagnostics for Canadians

 How long will I be in the United States?

-Most patients complete their testing visit in a single day.
-A testing appointment takes between one and three hours depending on the test, and you may be able to return home the same afternoon.
-Some tests require fasting preparation the evening before, which may make an overnight stay more practical depending on your appointment time.
+For tests that require travel to the U.S., most patients complete their testing visit in a single day.
+A testing appointment typically takes between one and three hours, depending on the test, and you may be able to return home the same afternoon.
+Some tests require fasting the evening before, which may make an overnight stay more practical depending on your appointment time.
 Dr. Sanei will walk you through the specific logistics of your test during your consultation so you can plan accordingly.

 Costs and Coverage Questions